Travel the magnificent south-west of China: Sichuan and Yunnan

 At 71 meters high the colossal and impressive Buddha of Leshan is regarded as the biggest Buddha sculpture in the world.

 The Giant Buddha of Leshan was chiseled out of a stone wall in more than 90 years of work in the 8th century.
-You visit Dafo Park, from where the incredible dimensions of the Giant Buddha of Leshan come impressively into their own.
+You visit Dafo Park, from where the incredible dimensions of the Giant Buddha of Leshan appear even more impressive.

 After lunch you take a short boat trip on Min River.
 From the boat you have the best view of the whole Buddha of Leshan.

 The trip continues to Qianwei.
 Overnight stay in Qianwei.

 Day 4: QIANWEI - TRAVEL BY JIAYANG STEAM TRAIN TO HUANGCUNJING - ZIGONG SALT WELLS

 Your Sichuan journey continues to Shixi near Qianwei, the starting point for your train journey to Huangcunjing.
 At a leisurely pace the trip by steam train takes you through the picturesque landscape to Huangcunjing.
 To transport coal from the coal mine in Huangcunjing, in 1938 a narrow-gauge track was built to Mamiao.

 In July 1959 a new stretch from Huangcunjing to Shixi was opened up.
 The rail track, about 20 km long, at that time served only to transport coal and the mine workers.

 Later the local people profited from the narrow-gauge track when, from the 1960’s on, the Jiayang coal mine connected passenger wagons to the coal trains.
 A short hike to the village Bajiaogou.
 Trip by the electric cart to Baima Miao, where the driver is waiting for you for the journey to the Zigong Salt Wells.